lavertyaf/cc_wk11_day1_hw_whodunnit/hw_scope_whodunnit.md

 ```
 The murderer is (I thought it would be Miss Scarlet but its Mr Green and I don't know why...)

+changeMurdered changes the global variable, whereas the other changes only change local variables, which has no effect on the overall outcome

 #### Episode 8

 ```js